Careers in special education involve helping students achieve their fullest potential.

 Special education directors oversee the delivery of instruction and support to students with special needs.
 They often work at the district level, coordinating the efforts of principals and curriculum designers at multiple schools.
 While not always required, a master's degree may give you a competitive edge when applying for these roles.

 - Intervention Specialist

-Intervention specialists provide intensive and often individualized assistance to children dealing with emotional, behavioral, and mental issues.
+Intervention specialists provide intensive and often individualized assistance to children dealing with emotional, behavioral, and/or mental issues.
 Depending on the state in which you work, you may need a master's degree to qualify for licensure as an intervention specialist.

 Doctoral Degree in Special Education

-To teach or conduct research at a college or university, you typically must first earn a doctoral degree.
+To teach or conduct research at a college or university, you must first earn a doctoral degree.
 A doctorate in special education may also position you for certain leadership roles, such as superintendent or chief academic officer.

 The dissertation process involves collecting original research and summarizing the methodology and findings in a written document, usually 100-200 pages in length.
-Students may need 4-7 years to complete and successfully defend their dissertation.
+Students may need 3-5 years to complete and successfully defend their dissertation.

 - Postsecondary Professor

 Postsecondary professors conduct research and instruct students at colleges, universities, and trade schools.
 They may also perform administrative functions like chairing a special education department or overseeing the student admissions process.
 While you may be able to teach at some community colleges with just a master's degree, most of these roles require a doctorate.